Validating AU Microscopii d with Transit Timing Variations: Discussion

 \subsection{Inner d Orbits vs Middle d Orbits}

 Is AU Mic d interior or exterior to AU Mic b?
-The TTV analysis somewhat favors AU Mic d to be between AU Mic b and c, and this is additionally supported by the \spock dynamically stability analysis, whereas the \megno and \nbody stability analysis favor AU Mic d lying interior to AU Mic b; the RV analysis is mixed, with the 13.29-day orbit (middle d case) the most supported case followed closely by the 5.39-day orbit (inner d case).
+The TTV analysis (Tables \ref{tab:ttv_mod_comp} \& \ref{tab:ttv_mod_comp_hp}) favors AU Mic d to be between AU Mic b and c, and this is additionally supported by the Occam razor arguments covered in $\S$\ref{sec:coplanar} \& $\S$\ref{sec:reschains}, whereas the \spock, \megno, and \nbody stability analyses (Figure \ref{fig:stability_hist}) and the RV analysis (Table \ref{tab:rv_model_comp}) appear to favor AU Mic d lying interior to AU Mic b.
 However, this kind of comparison can only be done to a limited extent because the time periods after which the stability is estimated varies.
 For instance, \spock can only predict the stability probability after 10$^{9}$ orbits of the innermost planet.
-If AU Mic d is interior to b, this corresponds to about 13 Myrs, but if AU Mic d is between b and d, this corresponds to about 23 Myrs.
+If AU Mic d is interior to b, this corresponds to about 14 Myr, but if AU Mic d is between b and d, this corresponds to about 23 Myr.
 Therefore, the results for the two ranges are not comparable 1-to-1, since the longer timescale could naturally make more systems unstable, sorting out more configurations, and making the AU Mic d between b and c case seem less likely than it is.
+Additionally, the current RV models, including those from \citet{cale2021} and \citet{zicher2022}, struggle in detecting low-mass planets with K$_{\rm d} <$ 1 m s$^{-1}$ like AU Mic d and most especially in the presence of heightened stellar activity such as that of AU Mic.

-The determination of these cases is complicated by the fact that AU Mic d's transiting nature is unknown.
-If AU Mic d does not appear to transit, it can mean that the planet is either misaligned, and/or is so small such that its transit signature is masked by the instrumental and photon noise and/or host star's activity.
-Notably, almost all of the TTV orbital configurations that were explored in this paper require d to be misaligned with the other two planets, with the exception of the 12.74-day case.
-Additionally, AU Mic d in the inner d cases would have a higher probability of transiting AU Mic than if it were in the middle d cases (see Table \ref{tab:aumic_transit_prob}).
-We also found AU Mic d to be relatively small ($\sim$1.01 \rear assuming d is Earth-like in density), so its transit signature would be very shallow ($\sim$150 ppm, which is below the 460 ppm limit for resolving transits in the AU Mic TESS light curves).
+The determination of these cases is further complicated by the fact that AU Mic d's transiting nature is unknown.
+If AU Mic d does not appear to transit, it can mean that either the planet is misaligned or is so small such that its transit signature is masked by the instrumental and photon noise and/or host star's activity.
+Notably, almost all of the TTV orbital configurations that were explored in this paper require d to be misaligned with the other two planets, with the exception of the 5.64, 12.6, and 12.7-day cases.
+Additionally, AU Mic d in the inner d cases would have a higher probability of transiting AU Mic than if it were in the middle d cases (Table \ref{tab:aumic_d_transit_prob}).
+We also found AU Mic d to be relatively small ($\sim$1.02 \rear assuming d is Earth-like in density), so its transit signature would be very shallow ($\sim$160 ppm, which is below the 460 ppm limit for resolving transits in the AU Mic TESS light curves).